-AEMO and the NSP (as relevant) will provide additional detail for connection-specific information requests, for example, specific concerns AEMO and the NSP may have with reference to the relevant parts of the performance standards, or power system impacts, which give rise to those concerns.
-As the capability assessment is carried out, depending on the findings of the assessment, AEMO and/or the NSP may request further clarifications and/or data and information.
-Connection Applicants may also request additional clarification of information requests.
+AEMO and the NSP (as relevant) will provide reasons and additional detail for connectionspecific information requests, for example, specific concerns AEMO and the NSP may have with reference to the relevant parts of the performance standards, or power system impacts, which give rise to those concerns16.
+As the capability assessment is carried out, depending on the findings of the assessment, AEMO and/or the NSP may request further clarifications and/or data and information, and any such request must be accompanied by written reasons for the request 17.
+Connection Applicants may also request additional clarification of information requests18.